aloha666/Java2021/Antra Java.md

 ### how to implement AOP?

-对method执行进行monitor if method with certain keyword is execute, the AOP code will execute.
+对method执行/annotation 进行monitor if method with certain keyword is execute, the AOP code will execute.

 ### why we need AOP?